qruto/laravel-wave/README.md

     .updated('Team', (team) => console.log('team updated', team));
 ```

-Let's start by passing model name and id to the `model` method of the Wave instance.
+Let's start by passing model name and key to the `model` method of the Wave instance.

 By default Wave prefixes model name with `App.Models` namespace.
 You can override it with `namespace` option: